Murals That Tell a Story - Space With Meaningful Narrative Art

 Choosing Stories That Don't Fit the Space

 That epic 47-chapter family saga?
 It won't work on a 6-foot accent wall.
-Narrative art murals need physical space proportional to story complexity.
+Narrative art murals require physical space proportional to the story's complexity.
 Small walls demand focused stories—single pivotal moments rather than sprawling sagas.